Types of Target Fields in Import Scenarios

 Date Picker

-The target field on the MYOB Advanced form may be a date picker that is used to select the date.
+The target field on the MYOB Acumatica form may be a date picker that is used to select the date.
 For example, the Date element in the Summary area of the Invoices and Memos form is a date picker.

 You have to provide date values in the format that you specified for the import scenario in the Format Locale box in the Summary area of the Import Scenarios form (SM206025).
 For example, if you specified the English (United States) locale for the import scenario, you have to provide dates in the format MM/DD/YYYY.
 Thus, the September 1, 2014 will be 09/01/2014.